 - 1. No belts, buttons, snaps, shoulder straps or suspenders. - 2.
 Footwear: Closed-toe, closed-heel-styled shoes, standard atheletic shoes or indoor boots with rubber soles (NO HEELS) should be worn.
 Velcro fasteners are preferred. - 3.
 Long pants are best in cold weather. - 4.
 All students must be toilet independent and able to attend to toileting needs.
 Pull-up diapers are not permitted. - 5.
 A change of clothes, both summer and winter, including socks and underwear, needs to be sent to school in a zip-lock bag.
 Please label each item with your child's name.
 Keep the change of clothes in your child's backpack. - 6.
 For modesty purposes, girls are required to wear shorts under their dresses and skirts. - 7.
 Clothing should be childlike and not include scary/grown-up themed attire.

 P.7.2 Personal Items

-Children may not bring candy, gum and/or other toys or personal items.
+Parents are asked not to permit a child to bring candy, gum and/or other toys or personal items.
 Students may bring a stuffed animal for nap time.